Dragon Ball Logo

 Dragon Ball Logo History

-Each Dragon Ball film adaptation and video game has its own logo, and the developers managed to make them unique.
+Each Dragon Ball film adaptation and video game has its own logo, and the developers have made them unique.
 What all the images have in common is their colorful design.
-The design is playful as it expresses the light and casual atmosphere of the entertainment content.
+The design is playful, reflecting the light, casual atmosphere of the entertainment content.

 What is Dragon Ball?

 Dragon Ball is a Japanese media franchise based on the manga of the same name.
 It has been the basis for an anime series, animated films, and feature-length motion pictures.
-The manga’s plot also served as inspiration for a series of video games.
+The manga’s plot also inspired a series of video games.

 1986 – 1989